nokinger/serverTest/source/integration-tests/app_carrier_test_rig/test_gateway.rst

     .. code-block:: console

-        $ sudo dd if=/path/to/image of=/device/name
+        $ sudo dd if=/path/to/image of=/device/name bs=100M

 - For cards with large capacity, there will be unpartitioned space left on the card.
 Use a partitioning utility like **parted** to expand the root partition as necessary.
 This expansion is recommended for working with Docker images.

 - Boot into the Raspberry Pi with the microSD card and an ethernet connection (along with other necessary peripherals like display unit and input device).

-- Log in with the default credentials (username: **root**, password: **raspberry**) and change the password for security reasons.
+- Log in with the default credentials (username: **root** or **pi**, password: **raspberry**) and change the password for security reasons.

 - *Optional:* It is likely that the OS will not have the keyboard layout you prefer.
-Install **console-data** and choose the correct layout during installation to remedy that:
+If there is no graphical interface to choose keyboard layout, install **console-data** and choose the correct layout during installation:

     .. code-block:: console

         $ apt-get install console-data

 - Install **curl**, which is a requirement for Docker installation: